 - Liver Detox Supplement: As you cleanse and kill off parasites or infections, a lot of toxic substances are released which means your liver has a lot to process.
 It is essential to include some sort of liver detox supplement to alleviate some of the burden placed on your liver.
 I take the Thorne S.A.T. liver detox & support supplement once a day, usually with lunch.

 - Activated Charcoal: This will bind and move the toxic substances that you have stirred up out of your body.
 Taking a binder like activated charcoal, broken cell chlorella or bentonite clay will really help with any die-off symptoms.
 The idea is to eliminate the toxicity as soon as possible.
-I take two capsules once or twice a day, in between meals.
-You don’t want to take this with any other supplement.
+I take 2-4 capsules once or twice a day, in the morning before breakfast and at night before bed.
+It is a myth that you have to take them apart from any food or supplement.

 - High-Quality Probiotic: With all this cleansing, you want to try and keep as much of the good bacteria in your gut as possible.
 Taking a daily probiotic will help keep more of a balance and help with elimination which is so essential during this time of cleansing.
 I take one per day, in the morning, with my large glass of lemon water.